rachitpareek/data-x-proj-9/README.md

 | **reliable** | Sources that circulate news and information in a manner consistent with traditional and ethical practices in journalism (Remember: even credible sources sometimes rely on clickbait-style headlines or occasionally make mistakes.
 No news organization is perfect, which is why a healthy news diet consists of multiple sources of information). |

 ### Model Interpretation
+We have an informational page hosted by the server that provides explanations of what each label actually means.

 ### Performance